 Each of the three components of the RBK23 home network measures 5.6 x 2.4 x 6.6 inches and weighs only 1.05 lb.
 They are more compact compared to their previous iteration.
 Unfortunately, their smaller size means they have fewer Ethernet ports.
 The router has one, while both satellites have two, which means you get fewer opportunities to set up wired connections.

 The Orbi Wi-Fi system can be set up and customized within minutes using the app.
 It offers one 2.4 GHz band and two 5 GHz bands, which deliver up to 2200 Mbps speeds, making it one of the more powerful and stable tri-band systems on our list.
 However, it’s software isn’t updated as often as the Eero Wi-Fi system, which is why it’s our second favorite.
+Also, it does not support Wi Fi 6.

 Award: Best for Smart Homes